RTOSVisor: Type 1 Real-time Hypervisor

-Standard Windows (7, 8, 10) and Linux operating systems (Ubuntu, Debian etc.) run under control of the KVM hypervisor.
-This hypervisor provides many sophisticated features:
+Standard Windows 10 or Windows 11 and Linux operating systems (Ubuntu, Debian, and other distributions) run under the control of KVM.
+KVM provides many sophisticated features:

 - Windows/Linux containers with snapshot support to easily switch between different application situations without the need to install multiple OS instances.
-Snapshots create a view of a running virtual machine at a given point in time.
-Multiple snapshots can be saved and used to return to a previous state, in the event of a problem
+Snapshots create a view of a running virtual machine at a given time.
+Multiple snapshots can be saved and used to return to a previous state in the event of a problem

-- Passthrough support: To increase performance, devices for USB, Ethernet, and/or Graphics (GPU) can be completely passed through to the standard Windows or Linux guests
+- Pass-through support: To increase performance, devices for USB, Ethernet, and graphics (GPU) can be completely passed through to the standard Windows or Linux guests

-- Paravirtualization: Para-virtualized devices for the hard disk, the ethernet or graphics controller reduce the amount of necessary hardware without compromising throughput
+- Paravirtualization: Paravirtualized devices for the hard disk or the ethernet controller reduce the amount of necessary hardware without compromising throughput

 - Graphics virtualization to provide 3D accelerated graphics to multiple guests